BigDataForSanDiego/Team-210/README.md

 #### Team Name: Soup

 #### Your team’s hackathon idea in One sentence:
-##### Team Soup is going to develop an app that helps patients manage their specific health needs through games.
+##### Team soup is going to develop an interactive mobile app that concentrates in making an individual's health journey as if they were in a video game.

 #### A visual